-Students' problems need not be of monumental proportions to warrant support or intervention; nonetheless, many students feel that asking for help is a sign of weakness.
+Students' problems do not need to be huge to benefit from support or intervention.
+Many students feel that asking for help is a sign of weakness.
 This perception changes as they realize that confronting a problem is a positive sign of health and maturity.
-Having problems, feeling anxious or depressed, and needing help at various points in life are universal experiences.
+Having problems, feeling anxious or depressed, and needing help at times are universal experiences.